PART VIMPORT, EXPORT AND INTERPROVINCIAL TRADE

 16. (1) No person shall market in export trade any maple product unless it is packed and marked in accordance with Parts II and III.

-(2) Despite sections 12 and 15 and subsection (1), maple syrup or any other maple product that is not packed in a container of a size prescribed by these Regulations and not marked as prescribed by these Regulations may be marketed in export trade if
+(2) Despite sections 12 and 15 and subsection (1), maple syrup or any other maple product that is not marked as prescribed by these Regulations may be marketed in export trade if

 (a) the registration number issued to the operator of the packing establishment, to the sugar bush operator or to the maple syrup shipper is marked on the label of the container or appears on the bill of lading or contract of sale; and